omery33111/template_flask_product-crud/README.md

 # Product CRUD template

-This is a template which show a full product CRUD application.
+This is a template which includes a full product CRUD application.

 ### Technologies